-The District holds a management agreement with the County for the management of the Lower Hillsborough Wilderness Park which includes, Dead River Park, Flatwoods Park, John B. Sargeant Park, Morris Bridge Park, Trout Creek Park, and the Wilderness Park Off Road Trails System within the confines of the Preserve.
+The District is a party to a management agreement with the County for the management of the Lower Hillsborough Wilderness Park which includes Dead River Park, Flatwoods Park, John B. Sargeant Park, Morris Bridge Park, Trout Creek Park, and the Wilderness Park Off Road Trails System within the confines of the Preserve.
 There is a cooperative agreement with the City of Tampa for the New Tampa Nature Park to allow the trails within the New Tampa Nature Park to connect to the trail system within Flatwoods Park.
-As mentioned, there is a land use agreement with the Hillsborough County School Board for the Nature's Classroom for the purpose of providing environmental education to specific school-aged children.
+As mentioned, there is a land use agreement with the School Board of Hillsborough County for the Nature's Classroom for the purpose of providing environmental education to specific school-aged children.

-The District also holds multiple easement types which are assigned to utility companies, State of Florida agencies, and local municipalities, such as the City of Tampa, TBW, Tampa Electric Company, Hillsborough County, GTE Florida, Duke Energy, Florida Department of Transportation, and Florida Gas Transmission.
+The District also has granted multiple easement types which are assigned to utility companies, State of Florida agencies, and local municipalities, such as the City of Tampa, TBW, Tampa Electric Company, Hillsborough County, GTE Florida, Duke Energy, Florida Department of Transportation, and Florida Gas Transmission.

-The District holds a land use agreement with FWC for the purposes of providing a Wildlife Management Area which designates hunting opportunities east of Morris Bridge Road within the confines of the Preserve.
-Additionally, there is a designation agreement with the Florida Department of Environmental Protection for the designation of the recreation trails on Preserve that provides recognition as part of the Office of Greenways and Trails trail network.
-Finally, the District holds license agreements with TBW for public water supply purposes; an apiary farmer for the purposes of private honey production; and with the Back to Basics Charter School for the purposes of providing an outdoor classroom and educational opportunities on a portion of the Preserve adjacent to the school.
+The District is a party to a land use agreement with FWC for the purposes of providing a Wildlife Management Area which designates hunting opportunities east of Morris Bridge Road within the confines of the Preserve.
+Additionally, there is a designation agreement with the Florida Department of Environmental Protection for the designation of the recreation trails on the Preserve that provides recognition as part of the Office of Greenways and Trails trail network.
+Finally, the District is a party to license agreements with TBW for public water supply purposes, an apiary farmer for the purposes of private honey production, and the Back to Basics Charter School for the purposes of providing an outdoor classroom and educational opportunities on a portion of the Preserve.